tkosciol/tkosciol.github.io/associate_sonata.md

 *   a cover letter including a short description of your key achievements, as well as a short explanation for why you would like to join my lab and how this position fits into your interests and career aspirations,
 *   CV,
-*   sample code or a link to a repositiory,
 *   names, contact details and professional relationship status of 3 potential referees.

 <!--